ilyadegroeve/IntGen/README.md

-# intgen
-Interactive tool for solving integrals.
+# Interactive tool for solving integrals.